Tornadoes of 2015: April 20 (Brazil)

+An F2 tornado passing through Xanxere.

-A long-tracked, rain-wrapped F3 wedge tornado spawned by a supercell thunderstorm struck the city of Xanxerê, Santa Catarina in Brazil during the afternoon of April 20, resulting in major damage.
+A long-tracked, rain-wrapped F2 wedge tornado spawned by a supercell thunderstorm struck the city of Xanxerê, Santa Catarina in Brazil during the afternoon of April 20, resulting in major damage.
 Approximately 500 homes were damaged in the city, many of which lost their roofs and exterior walls, and some smaller homes were completely destroyed.
 Many trees and power lines were downed, trees were snapped and debarked, vehicles were overturned, and industrial buildings sustained severe damage as well.
 Two people lost their lives.
 Additionally, 120 people were injured, 15 critically.
 The meteorological consulting agency MetSul Meteorologia stated it was one of the largest tornadoes ever recorded in Brazil.
 Roughly 1,000 people were forced out of their homes due to the storm.
 The city of Ponte Serrada was struck by an F1 tornado on the same day.